EFL - ESL activities and games for teaching ordinal numbers

 When did you start school?

-For stronger classes, you could even have them swap books with a partner and report on their partner's results in the third person.
+For stronger classes, you could have them swap books with a partner and report on their partner's work in the third person.

 As usual, our suggestions for ESL classroom games require the minimum of resources (whiteboard and markers).